jungvonmatt/wekit/packages/contentful-apps/redirects/DESIGN.md

 - Pagination
 - Show entries per page
 - Bulk upload (add many redirects at once)
+- Bulk delete - Checkboxes on each row to allow the user selecting multiple entries and delete them at once.
 - Form as a Modal (just show table at first)
-- Status code could be a separate contentful field and be handled by the editor
-- Bulk delete - Checkboxes on each row to allow the user selecting multiple entries and delete them at once.

 ### Resources